eatcala/mobile-case-study/README.md

 ## Case study

-You will have to add the slot part of the Checkout page.
-You can find the design in our Figma account [Figma](https://www.figma.com/file/F5JIBuGkuNkBvrvYdU8cmC/Software-case-study?node-id=0%3A1)
+You will have to add a pickup slot picker to the Checkout screen.
+You can find the design in our [Figma](https://www.figma.com/file/F5JIBuGkuNkBvrvYdU8cmC/Software-case-study?node-id=0%3A1) workspace.

-The goal of the sudy case is to:
+Tasks are as follows:

-- Create a component to display a sticky modal using **react-native-modal**
+- Create a component to display a sticky modal using **react-native-modal**.
-- Fetch the availables slots for pickup using **apollo** and **graphQL** tags
+- Fetch the available pickup slots using **Apollo** and **graphQL** tags.
-- Fulfill a new slots object parsing the query result to be able to use it in list
+- Create an object containing slots in order to display them by hour in a list.
-- Reproduce the design found in Figma using **styled-component**
+- Implement the design found in Figma using **styled-component**.
-- Store the selected slot to be able to use it in checkout submit
+- Store the selected slot so as to use it at checkout.

 Feel free to ask about anything 😉